 Dilute urine means that both the specific gravity and the creatinine are above or below normal limits.
 If a specimen is dilute there will be a concern that the participant has attempted to alter the results in some way.
-This is considered a positive screen.
+This may be considered a positive screen.

-If a participant has dilute urine they will be required to submit to further drug screening, this may include a hair follicle screening.
-This is not negotiable and the nurse participant will need to ensure there are available funds in the AOS account to cover the additional expense.
+If a participant has dilute urine they will be required to submit to higher level toxicology screening.
+This is not negotiable and the participant will need to ensure funds are available in their AOS account to cover the additional expense.